armenta-i/armenta-i/README.md

  ## About me
 Hi there 👋.
-I am a 3rd-year student pursuing a Bachelor's degree in Computer Science at The University of Texas at El Paso.
+I am a Senior student pursuing a Bachelor's degree in Computer Science at The University of Texas at El Paso.
 I'm a passionate learner who's always eager to explore and work across various technologies and domains.
 Currently, I am focusing on Frontend Development and Animations.

 <p>
     <a href="https://www.linkedin.com/in/iarmenta/">